tdgrant1/denss/README.md

 selected by the program.
 One can therefore exactly reproduce the results of a previous calculation by giving the random seed to the program with the `--seed` option and the same input parameters.
 The parameters of previous runs can all be found in the log file.

+The rho2dat.py file can be used for calculating scattering profiles from MRC formatted electron density maps.
+Currently the input maps must be cubic (i.e. same length and shape on all sides).
+Type `rho2dat.py -h` for more options.